cssbristol/cssbristol.co.uk/pages/freshers2020.md

 {% endfor %}
 </div>

-## Staying in the loop

-Keep an eye on this site and our social media for more events throughout the year!

-{% include social-links.html %}

 ## Useful Information

 There's lots of useful information available in our Freshers' Booklet.
 You should be receiving a hard copy soon, but [here it is](https://drive.google.com/file/d/1zFGkKHD5yHFsKNd8VkLosrjXmNkjh7yO/view?usp=sharing) if you haven't already.